-The Bank Facility Agreement restricts the payment of dividends on the Common Shares but currently permits dividends to be paid on the First Preference Shares Series A. The Bank Facility Agreement prohibits the acquisition of the First Preference Shares Series A by the Corporation.
+The Bank Facility Agreement restricts the payment of dividends on the Common Shares but currently permits dividends to be paid on the First Preference Shares Series A.

 See "Risks Inherent in Magellan's Business - The Corporation's debt is significant and may need to be refinanced and such refinancing may not be available".